About Dru Yoga

 - Within the flow of movement Dru Yoga creates powerful moments of stillness

-Thursday Class starting 6th July will be a new block.
-Tracey will be teaching the first part of Energy Block Release 2, followed by all of the postures within surya namaskara (the Sun Sequence)
+Tracey teaches yoga in blocks.
+The current block is the first part of Energy Block Release 2, followed by all of the postures within surya namaskara (the Sun Sequence)

 Tracey will be going deeper with each of these postures so that students are really comfortable with them.
 The full sun sequence will then be taught next block.